Almost half in new poll sees likelihood US will ‘cease to be a democracy in the future’ - NewsBreak

 A majority of Democrats and Republicans surveyed said they would describe the other side of the political aisle with negative phrases such as “out of touch with reality,” a “threat to America,” “immoral” or a “threat to me personally.”
 A vast minority of both groups described the other side with positive terms such as “well-meaning” or “not that different from me.”

 Although the first June public hearing of the House select committee investigating the Jan.
-6, 2021 , Capitol attack attracted nearly 20 million viewers on broadcast and cable news, less than a quarter of respondents said they watched the hearing live Thursday, and 27 percent said they have watched news coverage of the hearing since then.
+6, 2021, Capitol attack attracted nearly 20 million viewers on broadcast and cable news, less than a quarter of respondents said they watched the hearing live Thursday, and 27% said they have watched news coverage of the hearing since then.
 About half said they did not follow it at all.

-Respondents who voted for former President Trump , who are Republicans and who watch Fox News reported the lowest rates of live viewership at 9 percent, 13 percent and 22 percent, respectively.
-In comparison, 52 percent of MSNBC watchers, 47 percent of those who voted for President Biden and 44 percent of Democrats said they watched live.
+Respondents who voted for former President Trump, who are Republicans and who watch Fox News reported the lowest rates of live viewership at 9%, 13% and 22%, respectively.
+In comparison, 52% of MSNBC watchers, 47% of those who voted for President Biden and 44% of Democrats said they watched live.

-More than 70 percent of respondents who said they watched the hearing live identified as Democrats or Democratic-leaning independents.
+More than 70% of respondents who said they watched the hearing live identified as Democrats or Democratic-leaning independents.

 Forty-five percent of respondents said they believe the committee’s claim that the Jan.
-6 Capitol insurrection was part of a conspiracy to overturn the 2020 presidential election, while 35 percent said it was not and 20 percent said they were unsure.
+6 Capitol insurrection was part of a conspiracy to overturn the 2020 presidential election, while 35% said it was not and 20% said they were unsure.

 Thirty-seven percent said Trump was at the “center” of such a conspiracy.

-Seventy-seven percent of Democratic respondents said the insurrection was part of a conspiracy to overturn the election, but 59 percent of Republicans said it was not.
-Independents surveyed were almost evenly split on whether it was part of a conspiracy, with 39 percent saying it was and 41 percent saying it was not.
+Seventy-seven percent of Democratic respondents said the insurrection was part of a conspiracy to overturn the election, but 59% of Republicans said it was not.
+Independents surveyed were almost evenly split on whether it was part of a conspiracy, with 39% saying it was and 41% saying it was not.

-The percentage of respondents who said the attack was “justified” remained low but rose 5 points from December to 17 percent, and the proportion of those who described Jan.
-6 participants as “primarily peaceful and law-abiding” rose from 24 percent to 30 percent over the same period.
+The percentage of respondents who said the attack was “justified” remained low but rose 5 points from December, to 17%, and the proportion of those who described Jan.
+6 participants as “primarily peaceful and law-abiding” rose from 24% to 30% over the same period.

 The number of Americans surveyed who believe another attack like Jan.
-6 could happen again in the future dropped from 60 percent to 53 percent in that time.Puppies found abandoned on side of Ravenna road
+6 could happen again in the future dropped from 60% to 53% in that time.Youngkin revives gas tax holiday push as consumers see record prices

 Meanwhile, only about half of respondents said they were willing to rule out using “physical violence” and “taking up arms against the government” to protect the country from “radical extremists. ” About a quarter of respondents said those actions are justified, including almost a third of Trump voters.